NiloGregginz33/QMGRExperiments/README.md

 ### 2. Curved Geometry and Emergent Spacetime
 - **Empirically demonstrates the emergence of geometric features from quantum entanglement.**
 - **Visualizes curvature and geodesic structure using mutual information and multidimensional scaling.**
+- **These results were obtained on real quantum hardware as well as simulators.**
 - found in curved_geometry_qiskit.py, data in corresponding experiment_logs folder: experiment_logs\curved_geometry_qiskit_ibm_sherbrooke_20250702_160632\results.json

 ### 3. CTC Geometry and Feedback